Foundations on the Hill: Understand and Participate in the Political Process - Exponent Philanthropy

 Photo by RDNE Stock project

-Philanthropists bring money, knowledge, and many other resources to the policy table — an unusual and enviable position.
-Here are specific strategies from our Advocacy Field Guide that foundations can use to better understand and participate in the political process.
+Philanthropists bring unique resources and perspectives to policy discussions.
+Here are strategies from our Advocacy Field Guide to help foundations better engage in the political process:

 Start Early